 Superconductor Discovery

 In this project, I applied diffusion models — a type of generative AI model that is behind popular image generators such as Dall-E 2 and Stable Diffusion — for superconductor discovery.
-In particular, this work focused on applying conditional diffusion models (with ILVR) to computationally discovery potential new families of superconductors for the first time.
-In the past, computational approaches to superconductor discovery could only generate new superconductors from known families and were unable to generate any new families — this work resolves that limitation.
+Specifically, this work focused on applying conditional diffusion models (with

 This work was published as:

-Additional Details.
-For this work, I was named a 2024 Davidson Fellow Laureate ($50k scholarship) and a Regeneron Science Talent Search (STS) Top 300 Semifinalist.
-This work will also be featured in an oral presentation at the 2025 APS Global Physics Summit.
+2024 Davidson Fellow Laureate ($50k scholarship) and a Regeneron Science Talent Search (STS) Top 300 Semifinalist.
+This work was also featured in an oral presentation at the 2025 APS Global Physics Summit.

 Asteroid Orbit Determination

-As part of the Summer Science Program (SSP) in astrophysics, I worked on a project on determining the orbit of mars-crossing asteroid 699 Hela (aka A910 LC) together with two other teammates.
+As part of the Summer Science Program (SSP) in astrophysics, I worked on determining the orbit of mars-crossing asteroid 699 Hela (aka A910 LC) together with two other teammates.
 We observed the asteroid over several weeks with the telescope at the Sommers-Bausch Observatory at CU Boulder and used this data to determine the orbital elements.

 After collecting the observational data, we employed the Method of Gauss (MoG) to determine the orbital elements of the asteroid from three best observations.
 After computing the orbital elements, we ran Monte Carlo simulations to determine uncertainties and propogated the elements forward millions of years to predict the future of the asteroid.

 At SSP, beyond the OD project, I worked on weekly problem sets with friends and played a lot of ping pong!
-The code for my OD project can be found here.
+The code for my OD project can be found

 You can read our final report at: